zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### C. Lab Electronic Storage

 All grad students and postdocs should install the **[Box Drive](<http://www.box.com>)** application and receive an invitation to edit the ZamanianLab shared Box folder.
-All students and staff of the University of Wisconsin-Madison receive unlimited Box cloud storage at no cost through their university e-mail accounts.
+All students and staff of the University of Wisconsin-Madison receive Box cloud storage at no cost through their university e-mail accounts.
 The shared folder will be used to store lab protocols in a common format and reading materials and resources relating to our research. **DO NOT** delete shared folders while your local computer is set to sync as this will delete data across all devices.
 Do not use spaces in file names, unnecessarily long file names, or vague file naming systems that obscure contents.
 The primary storage folders are described below:

 - ``/Data/`` This folder should be used to neatly preserve original files and raw data output from various lab and campus instruments (e.g., subfolders ``/Gels/``, ``/Sanger/``, ``/qPCR/``, ``/Microscopy/``, ``/GPCR_assays/``, ``/RNAi_experiments/``, and ``/ISH/``), as well as minimally processed 'big' data outputs (e.g., subfolders ``/Genomics/`` and ``/RNAseq/``).
 For the former, create a folder with your first name and save files and images using the date (format: ``YYYYMMDD``) at the beginning of the file name.
 Other subfolders will be created to represent different project-specific data types where necessary, with strict guidelines for file nomenclature.

 - ``/LabMembers/`` Individual lab folders are provided for members of the lab to store their research-related documents.
 These individual folders should be used to preserve processed data, protocols in the process of optimization, writing (manuscripts, fellowships, and grants), and any computer programs or scripts written to carry out preliminary analyses.

 - ``/Protocols/`` All major lab protocols and recipes are categorized and contained within this folder, as well as operational protocols relating to the maintenance of lab equipment and use of general services (e.g., shipping).
 Protocols are divided by species (e.g., *C. elegans* and Parasites) where appropriate.
-Within each subfolder, the original protocol files (doc or pages) are contained in a ``/Source/`` sub-subfolder and are exported as PDF files whenever they are updated.
+Within each subfolder, the original protocol files (doc or pages) are contained in a ``/Source/`` sub-subfolder and are to be exported as PDF files whenever they are updated.

 ### D. Lab Meetings

 Lab meetings will be held once a week.
 Every member of the lab should have an updated presentation file (dated ``YYYYMMDD``) in their personal ``/LabMeetings/`` subfolder.
 This presentation should contain your overall project goals, divided into sub-aims, as well as data and timelines for specific experiments completed and planned for the coming weeks.
 You should be prepared to present your progress in this short format every week when called upon.
 This is a space for all members of the lab to contribute to troubleshooting and to engage in constructive and healthy scientific criticism.

 ### E. One-on-One Meetings

 I will hold weekly one-on-meetings with every graduate student and postdoc, except when I'm traveling or have other commitments that I cannot sideline.
 You should come prepared with organized summaries of the status of your project(s), to share data you’ve produced, and to outline your next set of planned experiments.
 We will use this time to troubleshoot and constructively dissect these data and plans.
 This is also an opportunity for us to discuss general issues and your career development goals.

 ## IV.
 Lab Tasks and Organization